hroetsc/Seq2VecPep/README.md

 ## file explanation ##
 **src/snakefiles** contains all scripts that are in the Snakemake pipeline. `report.html` explains their interdependencies as well as the order of execution in the pipeline.
 All rules are concatenated in the `Snakefile`.
 Software versions, configurations and input/output files can be accessed via `environment_lab.yaml`, `config.yml` and `features.yml`, respectively.
-nohup writes the shell output into `nohup.out`.

 ## upload changes when working remotely ##
 clone repository, copy new files in repository